baazis/TV-Series-Favourite-/README.md

 https://baazis.github.io/TV-Series-Favourite-/

-It,s not responsive yet, will do later.
+It's not responsive yet, will do later.